-From the architect.
+Text description provided by the architects.
 Visitor centre for the region "Mecklenburgische Seenplatte".
 A unique central point in Waren in between Müritz, the older town centre and the surrounding countryside.

 Müritzeum includes a freshwater aquarium, multimedia exhibits, restaurant and a shop.

 The building extends out like a peninsular in Herrensee and personifies elements essentially different from one another as solid ground and water.

 The round design means the building has no problems blending in among the less conspicuous surroundings despite its large scale.
 The walls seem to keep a low profile and the building is perceived as being smaller than it actually is.

 The sense of undefined direction is articulated through a series of straight sections that reduce the area of the circle.